grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ## Metrics

-Metrics are typically gathered using Prometheus-style scraping.
+Metrics are usually gathered using Prometheus-style scraping.

 ### Discovery customizations